After breakfast, there is a Teachers’ meeting, which all teachers must attend.

-The Academic Pathways lessons are themed to give students an understanding of certain professions, underpinned by theoretical knowledge.
-Subjects offered include Science, Humanties, Business and Economics and Law.
+English for Specific Pathways lessons are themed to give students the language needed in certain professions, underpinned by theoretical knowledge.
+Students get to explore English in STEM, Humanties, Business & Economics and Law, depending on their interests.

 Lessons are based on current EFL materials in accordance with the Bede’s syllabus, and are prepared with the help of the Academic Manager and/or Senior Teacher.
 Lesson planning takes place in the teachers’ room during the afternoon after lessons.
 Teachers are encouraged to assist with the wide range of sports, activities and clubs in the afternoon activity sessions, but their priority is always to prepare high quality lessons.

 One afternoon or evening per week, as part of our commitment to teachers’ professional development, the Academic Manager and/or Senior Teacher lead a 30-minute input session that all teachers must attend.

 During the week teachers will be required to assist with a small number of residential duties.
 Such as meal time duties and wake up duties.

 On Fridays, all Teachers attend the leavers’ ceremony and personally hand their students their certificates and Teacher’s Reports.

 On Saturdays or Sundays Teachers will either be involved with the excursion or Airport Transfers.